wolfSSL/documentation/wolfSSL/src/chapter07.md

 #### Custom OID

 Custom OID injection and parsing was introduced in wolfSSL version 5.3.0.
-The enable options `--enable-certgen` and `--enable-asn-template` must be used along with the macros; `WOLFSSL_CUSTOM_OID` and `HAVE_OID_ENCODING` for working with custom extensions.
-After building wolfSSL with these settings the function wc_SetCustomExtension can be used to set a custom extension in a Cert struct.
+The enable options `--enable-certgen` must be used along with the macros `WOLFSSL_CUSTOM_OID` and `HAVE_OID_ENCODING` for working with custom extensions.
+After building wolfSSL with these settings the function wc_SetCustomExtension() can be used to set a custom extension in a Cert struct.

 ## Certificate Loading